 Do you always make a muslin when you are starting out with a new sewing pattern?
 Sewing means you can have custom fit clothing in just the fabric you want.
 Sometimes called a toile, a muslin refers to a test garment sewn from inexpensive fabric created so you can check the fit of the garment.
 But a muslin is worthwhile for so many other reasons!

-Here are 10 reasons to consider making a muslin for custom fit clothing before you cut into your fabulous fabric.
+Here are reasons to consider making a muslin for custom fit clothing.

 1. Fit, of course!

 It has to be said first that the top reason for making a muslin is to check the fit of the garment.
 Does the garment close properly?
 Is there the right amount of room at bust, waist and hip?
 Are the darts in the right place?

 Making a muslin for fit is essential if you feel that commercial patterns never fit correctly.
 Remember that no one person is shaped in a standard way — everyone needs to adjust a pattern somewhat.
 A muslin gives you a chance to adjust the size, correct drag lines, change curves and shorten or lengthen as needed.

 Muslins let you to see how those pattern drawings or photos to translate to real life.
 You can check the size of a lapel, pocket or collar.
 You can determine if the shape of the garment suits you or needs some adjustment to create your vision.
 A muslin means you don’t have to follow the pattern design exactly — you can get creative with your changes while using the basic pattern as the starting point.

 In the blue cotton muslin shown above, I was testing a coat pattern and had some concern on the size of the collar and lapel — it seemed a bit big when looking at the pattern pieces, but worked beautifully to make a classic coat.
 Note that you have to cut away or pin out the seam allowances to get the exact version that would be in your finished garment.

 3. Test the pattern ease